 English & Film Studies

-Head of Department: Mrs G Jefferies
+Head of Department: Mrs L Pinnington

-The English department at West Kirby Grammar School consists of ten teachers, who are all subject specialists.
+The English Department at West Kirby Grammar School consists of ten teachers, who are all subject specialists.
 At Key Stage 3, the curriculum provides students with four English lessons a week in order to effectively develop their key skills in reading, writing and speaking and listening.
-They will read a range of fiction and non-fiction texts which may include popular choices such as ‘The Hunger Games’, ‘The Boy in the Striped Pyjamas’ and ‘Blood Brothers’.
+They will read a range of fiction and non-fiction texts, which may include popular choices such as ‘The Hunger Games’, ‘Wolf Hollow’ and ‘Blood Brothers’.
 Students will also study at least two Shakespeare plays.
 The topics and literature studied at Key Stage 3 ensure progression and schemes of work are carefully constructed to develop the necessary skills for Key Stage 4.
 As a core department, we provide two courses at GCSE: English Language and English Literature, which all students study.
 English Language and English Literature are also popular Advanced Level courses.
-In addition we offer Film Studies at Advanced Level.
+In addition, we offer Film Studies at Advanced Level.